AndersDeath/diary2/000-current.md

 Good news from DR SMILE.
 They asked me to prepare additional documents and it looks like that I will have money on my account next week.
 It's really nice.
 Besides that I did nice update for Holy Theory project.
 In general it looks better and better now.
 I enjoy it very very much.
 I like new architecture and maintainability of the project.
 In general the day was nice but hard.
 Not all things can be done smoothly.

-# 29 May - Mottwoch - Berlin - 615 Tag der Einwanderung - Hot Rainy
+# 29 May - Mottwoch - Berlin - 615 Tag der Einwanderung - Hot Sunny

 Nothing significat happened today.
 I just worked and did my own tasks.
 I don't have anything in XU to finish.
 I've done with everything.
 In general they even could free me but I decided to turn my vacation days to money.
 It's because I am fucking greedy.
 Also I visited toastmasters club and won my first "the best table topic" thing.
 Table topic master asked me "Whom from my relatives I could select and move to this place" smth like this.
 Since I moved to Germany because of the was also I spoke about my mother.
 It was honest and emotional.
 It's always easy to say truth.

-# 30 May - Donnerstag - Berlin - 616 Tag der Einwanderung - Hot Rainy
+# 30 May - Donnerstag - Berlin - 616 Tag der Einwanderung - Hot Sunny